gradus/coffeecup/README.md

-# CoffeeKup <☕/>
+# CoffeeCup <☕/>
 ## Markup as CoffeeScript

+This is a clone of @mauricemach [CoffeeKup](https://github.com/mauricemach/coffeekup).

+I am renaming and trying to keep this project alive.

-CoffeeKup is a templating engine for [node.js](http://nodejs.org) and browsers that lets you to write your HTML templates in 100% pure [CoffeeScript](http://coffeescript.org).
+CoffeeCup is a templating engine for [node.js](http://nodejs.org) and browsers that lets you to write your HTML templates in 100% pure [CoffeeScript](http://coffeescript.org).

 It was created in celebration of [whyday](http://whyday.org/), as an application of the concept used in [Markaby](https://github.com/markaby/markaby) ("Markup as Ruby", by Tim Fletcher and why the lucky stiff) to CoffeeScript.

-Here's what a template written for CoffeeKup looks like:
+Here's what a template written for CoffeeCup looks like:

     doctype 5
     html ->